tinythings/bunkerbox/docs/reference/config-schema.md

 `workspace` decides how the project is mounted.
 Use `cow` (or the old alias `share`) for copy-on-write with a capped loopback, `direct` for direct mounting, and `isolated` (or the old alias `clone`) for a disposable workspace.

 `home` decides whether app state is saved.
 Use `persist` to save state and `temporary` to throw it away after the run.
-When persistence is enabled, `session_mb` sets the loop-mounted ext4 image size in MB (default 50, set 0 to write directly to the bind mount).
+When persistence is enabled, `session_mb` sets the host-side loop-mounted ext4 image size in MB (default 50, set 0 to bind-mount the raw persist home directly).

 `network` decides how the container gets network access.
 Use `bridge` for isolated bridge networking and `host` for host networking.